-Venezuela protests: 'They are going to have to listen'
+Venezuela protests: Officer killed, dozens reported injured

 Story highlights

-- President Nicolás Maduro accuses the opposition of "wanting a coup"
+- President Nicolas Maduro accuses the opposition of "wanting a coup"

 Are you in Venezuela?
 Have you witnessed or participated in the rallies?
 WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
 Please tag #CNNiReport in your message.